-Here are some tips from Allison’s Research Paper Writing Guide to help you create a thesis statement that really works.
+Here are some tips from Allison’s MLA Style Research Paper Writing Guide to help you create a thesis statement that really works.

-- First, ask yourself some questions.
+- First, ask yourself some questions about your research paper thesis statement.
 What is the point of my research?
 What do I want my paper to do?
 Will I tell my reader something new, offer a new slant on this topic?
 Do I have a solution to offer to a problem?
 What is my theory on this subject?
 The answers to one or more of those questions may help you begin to craft a good thesis statement.

-- Incorporate key words into your thesis statement.
+- Incorporate keywords into your MLA research paper thesis statement.
 By the time you have completed some preliminary research on your topic, you should have a few words that you know will be important in your paper.
-These key words should be a part of your thesis statement.
+These keywords should be a part of your thesis statement.

 - Make sure that your thesis statement is a full, declarative, compound sentence (one with dependent clauses) that is specific; it should only address what you will be covering in your paper.

-Allison’s Research Paper Writing Guide provides more than simply helpful tips like these.
+Allison’s MLA Style Research Paper Writing Guide provides more than simply helpful tips like these.